BaptisteLacroix/STE-24-25--teamj/README.md

 **Title**: Validation of group orders by members

 **Description**:
-As a registered user, I want to validate the group orderDTO at the end of my individual orderDTO and, if necessary, specify a compatible delivery time so that the group orderDTO can be finalized and closed.
+As a registered user, I want to validate the group order at the end of my individual order and, if necessary, specify a compatible delivery time so that the group order can be finalized and closed.

 **Feature Demonstration**:
 The behavior of this user story is demonstrated in [ValidateGroupOrder.feature](./src/test/resources/features/orders/ValidateGroupOrder.feature).
-The scenarios include validation of a group orderDTO, setting delivery times, and handling incompatible delivery times.
+The scenarios include validation of a group order, setting delivery times, and handling incompatible delivery times.

 <!-- ## Ce que fait votre projet